-- (1) Unless otherwise indicated, debt investments of Carlyle GMS Finance, Inc. ("GMS Finance" or the "Company") are domiciled in the United States and structured finance obligations are domiciled in the Cayman Islands.
-Under the Investment Company Act of 1940, as amended (together with the rules and regulations promulgated thereunder, the "Investment Company Act"), the Company would be deemed to "control" a portfolio company if the Company owned more than 25% of its outstanding voting securities and/or held the power to exercise control over the management or policies of the portfolio company.
-As of June 30, 2014, the Company does not "control" any of these portfolio companies.
-Under the Investment Company Act, the Company would be deemed an "affiliated person" of a portfolio company if the Company owns 5% or more of the portfolio company's outstanding voting securities.
-As of June 30, 2014, the Company is not an "affiliated person" of any portfolio company. - (2) Variable rate loans to the portfolio companies and variable rate notes of structured finance obligations bear interest at a rate that may be determined by reference to either LIBOR or an alternate base rate (commonly based on the Federal Funds Rate or the Prime Rate), which generally reset quarterly.
-For each such loan and note, the Company has provided the interest rate in effect as of June 30, 2014. - (3) Loan includes interest rate floor feature. - (4) These assets are owned by the Company's wholly owned subsidiary, Carlyle GMS Finance SPV LLC (the "Borrower Sub").
-The Borrower Sub has a senior secured revolving credit facility with various lenders (the "Revolving Credit Facility").
-The lenders of the Revolving Credit Facility have a first lien security interest in all of the assets of the Borrower Sub (see Note 6, Borrowings) and such assets are not generally available to creditors of GMS Finance other than to satisfy obligations of the Borrower Sub under the Revolving Credit Facility. - (5) These assets are owned by the Company.
-The Company has a senior secured revolving credit facility with various lenders (the "Facility").
+- (5) These assets are owned by the Company.
+The Company has a senior secured revolving credit facility (the "Facility").
 The lenders of the Facility have a perfected first-priority security interest in substantially all of the portfolio investments held by the Company and certain future domestic subsidiaries of the Company.
-The lenders of the Facility also have a perfected first-priority security interest in the unfunded investor equity capital commitments (provided that the amount of unfunded capital commitments ultimately available to the lenders is limited to \$100,000) and such security interest will be removed once the Company receives equity capital contributions in an amount equal to \$100,000 since the closing date of the Facility (see Note 6, Borrowings). - (6) Amortized cost represents original cost, including origination fees, adjusted for the accretion/amortization of discounts/premiums, as applicable, on debt investments using the effective interest method.
-The cost of equities, including the "equity" class of collateralized loan obligation ("CLO") funds, which are referred to as "structured finance obligations", is not amortized. - (7) Fair value is determined in good faith by or under the direction of the Board of Directors of the Company (Notes 2 and 4), pursuant to the Company's valuation policies. - (8) The Company has determined the indicated investments are non-qualifying assets under Section 55(a) of the Investment Company Act.
-Under the Investment Company Act, the Company may not acquire any non-qualifying assets unless, at the time such acquisition is made, qualifying assets represent at least 70% of the Company's total assets. - (9) American Tire Distributors, Inc. has an undrawn delayed draw term loan of \$612 par value at LIBOR + 4.75%, 1.00% floor.
-No unused rate is charged on the principal while undrawn for the first 30 days, thereafter, a rate of LIBOR + 4.75%, 1.00% floor, is charged. - (10) The SI Organization, Inc. has an undrawn delayed draw term loan of \$1,168 par value at LIBOR + 4.75%, 1.00% floor.
-An unused rate of 0.90% is charged on the principal while undrawn for the first 90 days, thereafter, a rate of LIBOR + 4.75%, 1.00% floor, is charged.
+The lenders of the Facility also have a perfected first-priority security interest in the unfunded investor equity capital commitments (provided that the amount of unfunded capital commitments ultimately available to the lenders is limited to \$100,000) and such security interest will be removed once the Company receives equity capital contributions in an amount equal to \$100,000 since the closing date of the Facility (see Note 5, Borrowings). - (6) Amortized cost represents original cost, including origination fees, adjusted for the accretion/amortization of discounts/premiums, as applicable, on debt investments using the effective interest method.
+The cost of equities, including the "equity" class of collateralized loan obligation ("CLO") funds, which are referred to as "structured finance obligations", is not amortized. - (7) Fair value is determined in good faith by or under the direction of the Board of Directors of the Company (Notes 2 and 3), pursuant to the Company's valuation policies. - (8) The Company has determined the indicated investments are non-qualifying assets under Section 55(a) of the Investment Company Act.
+Under the Investment Company Act, the Company may not acquire any non-qualifying assets unless, at the time such acquisition is made, qualifying assets represent at least 70% of the Company's total assets. - (9) Miller Heiman, Inc. is partially owned by the Company (\$7,500 par value) as indicated in Note 5 above with the remaining \$12,266 par value owned by the Borrower Sub as indicated in Note 4 above. - (10) The SI Organization, Inc. has an undrawn delayed draw term loan of \$1,168 par value at LIBOR + 4.75%, 1.00% floor.
+An unused rate of 4.75% is charged on the principal while undrawn through November 19, 2014, thereafter, the delayed draw term loan will fund with a rate of LIBOR + 4.75%, 1.00% floor, charged.